 The video at the top of this page, a short presentation by Doctors Imagings’ Concussion Program Director, Dr. Edward Soll, provides an explanation of Quantitative DTI and how modern neuroscience has embraced its use in the evaluation of concussion injuries.

 Thanks to Quantitative DTI, radiologists have been able to locate microscopic areas in the brain where injury has occurred.
 In previous years, the unseen injuries of concussions remained a mystery to physicians, now they are clear and colorful and will provide insight for doctors to treat brain injuries.

-If you have concerns regarding a concussion injury or wish to schedule an appointment for a Quantitative DTI at Doctors Imaging, just call 504-883-8111 or fill out the Book Appointment Request at the side of this page.
+If you have concerns regarding a concussion injury or memory loss or wish to schedule an appointment for a Quantitative DTI at Doctors Imaging, just call 504-883-8111 or fill out the Request Appointment form.